 Coreen joined the team at The Arboretum in the summer of 2016.
 Born and raised in Phoenix, she is happy to call Flagstaff her home after living in San Diego, California for 8 years.
 She loves to travel and her excitement for new people and places has taken her to destinations including Uganda, Ethiopia, Ireland, Chile, Argentina, and Peru.
 Most recently, she hiked 1,500 miles on the Pacific Crest Trail with her fiancé.
 She has spent several years working at nonprofits to coordinate programs and events that bring people of all ages together to better understand and care for the natural world.
 In addition to teaching outdoor and garden education, she loves growing vegetables, sleeping outside, and enjoying good food with family and friends.

-Victoria has a Bachelor of Science in Graphic Design from the Art Institute of California.
-After graduating in 2007, and living in Guam for 2 years, she spent years traveling with her Park Ranger husband and two daughters within the National Parks, crossing the country in their RV twice.
-Victoria thoroughly enjoys the event planning, coordinating and executing process and has a passion for design and creativity.
-Victoria began at the Arboretum in summer 2015 and quickly moved into a permanent management position and is so excited to be staying with the Arboretum!
-In addition to the design, marketing and event process, in her spare time Victoria loves camping, hiking and traveling with her family, design in every form and DIY projects.
+Victoria has a Bachelor of Science in Graphic Design from the Art Institute of California, San Diego.
+After graduating in 2007, and living in Guam for 2 years, she spent 2 more years traveling with her Park Ranger husband and two daughters throughout the National Parks, crossing the country in their RV twice.
+Victoria thoroughly enjoys learning about and making connections with people, and creating beneficial partnerships with the Flagstaff Community.
+Victoria began at the Arboretum in summer 2015 and quickly moved into a permanent management and then directorial position and is so excited to see the potential in this organization and watch the Arboretum grow.
+In her spare time Victoria loves camping, hiking and traveling with her family, watching documentaries, cooking and DIY projects.

 Alexis Holle has lived in Flagstaff since 2000.
 After graduating from Southern Illinois University with a BFA in Painting, she headed west in search of an artistic and open-minded community in which to raise her then infant son.
 She found what she was looking for in Flagstaff, and has been an active member of the downtown cultural scene ever since.
 In addition to her artistic roots, she has extensive experience in the hospitality industry, having worked for several restaurants and catering companies over the years.
 She was also the owner and proprietor of Sundara, a boutique, art gallery, coffee house and music venue formerly located in downtown Flagstaff, from 2007-2013.
 She currently works as the Facility Rentals Manager for the Arboretum, as well as a freelance wedding and event planner, designer and consultant.